Interpret your analysis, part 2: Advanced features

 Cumulative sum

-Cumulative sum will display a running total of events in a single data point.
+Cumulative sum displays a running total of events in a single data point.
 For example, you might want to show a running total of revenue generated by purchase events.
-Cumulative sum will help you do that.
+Cumulative sum helps you do that.

 To apply a cumulative sum to your chart, click Advanced and select Cumulative from the drop-down list.